 Every tester's first impression of any jacket is its level of comfort.
 In that regard, the Fordham had early universal appeal.
 The heavy, hugging feel, the soft fabric, and the soft down fill combine to make a very comfortable jacket.
 Especially nice, and unique in the field, are the fleece-lined cuffs.
 Beneath standard Velcro closed shell cuffs, are stretchy, "gasket" style cuffs that seal in heat and lend a very welcoming feel.
 The main drawback of the fleece cuffs is that gloves meant to be worn under the wrists of your jacket will not fit well.

-Among the tested jackets, it is fair to say that the Fordham was the most comfortable of the fully featured jackets.
-If the Editors' Choice Arc'teryx Camosun had a softer shell, it could be a contender.
-If the REI Co-Op Down Hoodie were thicker, it would carry a higher level of comfort.
+Among the tested jackets, it is fair to say that the Fordham was the most comfortable of the fully-featured jackets.

 Across this entire category, neutral styling is more common than any statement.
 The Fordham is also neutral.
 None of the products stand out in any ostentatious or obnoxious way.
-The Fordham's color options are muted, although a brighter red colorway was added for 2017-2018.
 The styling is casual.
 The only thing about the Fordham worth commenting on is the shorter cut.
 The McMurdo jacket, the Canada Goose Expedition and the Arc'teryx jackets are all at least a little longer in the waist than the Fordham.
 Some like the shorter cut, while others prefer longer.
 The Canada Goose Chilliwack Bomber is even shorter than the Marmot.

 Down insulation and heavy shell fabrics on the Marmot product combine to make a relatively long-lasting product.
 Our test did not last long enough to truly tax the construction and durability, but we are confident that our intense use and wear and tear have given all the jackets a run for their money.
 In this intense testing period, we had no issues with any construction or material attributes of the Fordham.
 With down-filled jackets, a single tear can compromise the insulation.

 With synthetically filled jackets, the puff power of the insulation degrades, sometimes alarmingly.
 The most durable jackets in our test use fleece insulation.
-Fleece insulation, like that used in The North Face Arrowood and the Top Pick Columbia Mission Air is long lasting, but it isn't incredibly warm, to begin with.
-Choose fence for value and durability, not for warmth.
 For long-lasting warmth, the down insulation of the Fordham is just right.

 By this point, the value of the Fordham should be self-evident.
 We grant our Best Buy Award to the best value in our roster.
 The Fordham is an easy choice, with excellent materials, intelligent design, and a reasonable price.